 Heated Dog Beds for Dogs With Thin Coats or No Fur

-Your dog lacks fur: Not every breed was blessed with a coat such as the Siberian Husky to keep them warm during the winter.
-Thin, tiny, or dogs with no fur, will benefit from heated beds.
-They will be able to stay warm through even the coldest winter nights thanks to their warm beds.
+Not every breed was blessed with a coat such as the Siberian Husky to keep them warm during the winter.
+Dogs that are small, have thinner fur, or don’t have fur will benefit from heated beds the same way a fluffier dog’s coat would keep them warm.

-They are safe for pets: Chances are you may have a heated blanket at home for when you get cold.
-However, you should never use the same blanket on your dog due to the differences in our body temperatures.
-Heated dog beds heat up safely for a dog’s needs and work on low voltage making them safe for canines.
+Chances are you may have a heated blanket at home for when you get cold.
+Although it might be tempting, you should never share your heated blanket with your dog.
+Instead, you’ll want to get them their own heated dog bed due to the differences in our body temperatures.
+Heated dog beds heat up to a safe temperature for a dog’s needs, and work on low voltage making them safe for dogs.